Study Permit

 Collect and submit documents to apply for a study permit and a student visa.

 Important!
-A Study Permit can be issued only on the basis of a letter of admission from a recognized university (DLI).
+A Study Permit can be issued only based on a letter of admission from a recognized university (DLI).

 6500 Trans-Canada Hwy,